 “I have visited Panama several times, very dirty compared to Costa Rica.
 We spent time in Panama City, and even in the nicer neighborhoods trash was everywhere.
 And on the southern drive from the border, there were broken garbage bags all along the road.”

-Streets lined with garbage and the smell of burning garbage almost constantly is not what people envision when they imagine moving to the tropics.
-However, if you choose Panama or Nicaragua to visit or live, you are much more likely to have this experience than you will in Costa Rica.
+Streets lined with garbage and the smell of burning garbage almost constantly are not what people envision when they imagine moving to the tropics.
+However, if you choose Panama or Nicaragua to visit or live in, you are much more likely to have this experience than you will in Costa Rica.

 “If you’re a city person, Panama City is awesome.
 San Jose can’t hold a candle to it.
 Otherwise, quality of life is probably better in Costa Rica.”